zkldi/uscir-spec/source/endpoints/score-submit.rst

 Server Score Object
 *******************

-The server returns scores in a slightly different, more easy to interpret format.
+The format of scores returned by the server are as follows:

 .. list-table:: Server Score Object
     :widths: 25 25 50